 A copy of the Policy is available from the Company Secretary upon request and can be accessed via the ISG intranet.
 Any questions regarding the Policy should be directed to the Company Secretary, and matters can be escalated to the Chief Executive where appropriate.

-Overall responsibility for ensuring this Policy is enforced rests with the ISG Board of Directors, together with the Managing Directors of each ISG business and the Heads of each Enabling Department.
+Overall responsibility for the Policy rests with the Directors of ISG Limited and those of its subsidiary companies.

-For and on behalf of ISG Limited
+For and on behalf of ISG Limited Signed:

-Signed: